smalluban/neck/README.md

 that react to given params.

 Params are not pushed to `scope` property.
 There is no `scope.params` in controller.
-If you want to some param to be in view You have to put it when initializing controller:
+If you want to some param to be in view, You have to set it in `scope` when initializing controller:

 ```coffeescript
 class myController extends Neck.Controller